tenze21/e-tshong-platform/README.md

 - [Links.](#links)

 ## Overview.
 The e-tshong project was taken on as part of my Backend web development module for my spring semester (2024).
 Myself and three other members worked on bringing the project to it's current state.
-To talk abit about it e-tshong was initailly meant for selling second hand goods but later we realized that not only second hand goods we could also sell first hand or new goods on it.
+To talk about it e-tshong was initailly meant for selling second hand goods but later we realized that not only second hand goods we could also sell first hand or new goods on it.

 ## Learning.
 By developing e-tshong I got an indepth knowledge of the GO language and in general how the web works.
 I have learned a lot of things like: